-With the purpose of deepening the knowledge about these two types of occurrence, their temporal distribution was analyzed (Fig. 9) and for cases of illegal occupation of buildings are reported in greater expression between the months of September and October, with emphasis on the month of May where there is an increase in this type of occurrence.
+With the purpose of deepening the knowledge about these two types of occurrence, their temporal distribution was analyzed and for cases of illegal occupation of buildings are reported in greater expression between the months of September and October, with emphasis on the month of May where there is an increase in this type of occurrence.
 On the other hands, cases of degraded buildings, wall, scarp, or slope, there is an increase in reports in the last four months of the year, i.e., from September to October, and then an increase again in March and May.

 Shifting the focus to an analysis of occurrences from a spatial perspective, heatmaps were created that present the geospatial distribution of the above-mentioned types of occurrences with the goal of verifying how these occurrences are distributed throughout the city.
+From the heatmaps presented in Fig. 10, it is possible to verify that in both cases these events are registered with a higher incidence of the downtown area of the city.